-If a packet or route does not match an access list, or matches one classified as deny, the next access list configured in the entry is checked.
+If a packet or route does not match an access list, or matched it but this is deny, the next access list configured in the entry is checked.

-If the packet or route matches an access list that is in permit mode, the remaining access lists are not checked and the condition configured in the entry is considered fulfilled.
+If the packet or route matches an access list and it is in permit mode, the remaining access lists are not checked and the condition configured in the entry is considered fulfilled.